Mallick17/AWS-ASG/README.md

 # Componenets of Auto Scaling Group
-### Key Points
-- It seems likely that creating an AWS Auto Scaling Group (ASG) involves several steps, each with specific components to manage EC2 instances automatically.
-- Research suggests that settings like launch template, network configuration, and scaling policies are crucial for scalability and cost efficiency.
-- The evidence leans toward integrating with load balancers and health checks enhancing availability, while notifications and tags aid in monitoring and management.

 ### Launch Template Configuration
 When setting up an ASG, you start by choosing a launch template, which defines how EC2 instances are configured, like the operating system and instance type.
 This ensures all instances are consistent, making management easier.